 If you were to stroll down the long neat rows of the Lettuce Feed Others Community Garden in early September, you would see raised garden boxes overflowing with lush green leaves of lettuce, spinach, chard, kale, turnips, beets, basil, chives, and oregano.
 Ripe tomatoes, banana peppers, and yellow squash peak through the tangled leaves revealing pops of red and gold.

-What is now a sizeable and vibrant sustainable organic garden began humbly on a small plot of vacant land earmarked for a future building site.
+What is now a sizable and vibrant sustainable organic garden began humbly on a small plot of vacant land earmarked for a future building site.
 Back in 2013, a local high school student heard about a modest community garden run by a few volunteers from St. Andrew Presbyterian Church who donated the produce they grew to CommUnity Food Bank.
 They decided to team up on a senior project to expand the garden infrastructure by building hoop houses that would extend the growing season and produce spring and fall greens.
 They named the project Lettuce Feed Others, and the name stuck.

 Six years later, the humble garden has grown into a fruitful community staple, but the mission has remained the same: “to love the earth and all the people on it [by] cultivating a just, inclusive, local food system,” according to the organization’s Facebook page.
 A group of dedicated volunteers from St. Andrew plant, weed, water, harvest, clean, and package the crops for donation to CommUnity Food Bank while maintaining the garden space.